Skip to content Skip to footer navigation

 • a device that will accept a fast charge.

-The compatible power bank is simple to confirm as it should be on the box or unit.
-Support for the cable is more problematic, as even USB-C cables have different capabilities and it's difficult to determine by looking at the cable.
+The compatible power bank is simple to confirm, as it should be on the box or unit.
+Support for the cable is more problematic, as even USB-C cables have different capabilities, and it's difficult to determine by looking at the cable.

 How long does a power bank take to charge a device?

-Most power banks can charge a standard 3000mAh device such as a smartphone in a few hours.
+Most power banks can charge a standard 3000mAh device, such as a smartphone, in a few hours.
 The power bank's recharge time isn't as much of an issue, as you can leave it plugged in overnight, but faster is generally better.

 Do you need USB-C?

 USB-C is a standard connection that is now the default for most smart devices.
 Visually, it's a compact version of USB-A with rounded corners.
-It adds two interesting features in the context of power banks: in addition to its ability to accept the cable in any orientation, USB-C can send a charge in both directions and it supports fast charge.
+It adds two interesting features in the context of power banks: in addition to its ability to accept the cable in any orientation, USB-C can send a charge in both directions and it also supports fast charging.

 Like a USB-A fast-charge port, USB-C only works if the aforementioned circumstances line up.
 As this is now the most common option, you should only buy a power bank with a Lightning or micro USB connection if you specifically need it for your older device.